basardemm/C--Files/README.md

-These files include some methods which are FastReport Data Bind, DevExpress Charts and others.
+These files include some methods which are FastReport Data Bind.
 I tried to use these items manually that's why didn't use any "run designer" scheme.
 I also added my code library (SqlKutuphane) how to use these methods such as SqlBinding_Rapor or etc.